Gearbox-protocol/dev-docs-old/docs/documentation/architecture/account-factory.md

 ## Advantages

 - **Gas efficiency**
-This solution is much more gas-efficient, cause it doesn't require creating a new contract each time and has minimal operational overhead.
+This solution is much more gas-efficient, because it doesn't require creating a new contract each time and has minimal operational overhead.

 - **Hacker-proof**
 Funds are distributed between credit accounts (isolated contracts) which makes a possible attack more complex and less economically reasonable.